First Foundation team seminar in 2020

 La Laiterie du Berger, the strength of African entrepreneurship

-La Laiterie du Berger is an example of the strength of entrepreneurship in Africa.
-The social enterprise was created in 2006 by Bagoré Bathily and a pool of active shareholders, with the objective of developing local dairy production.
-“90% of the milk consumed in Senegal is imported in the form of powder, while 30% of the population traditionally lives from livestock and can produce milk.
-It is this observation that led to the creation of La Laiterie du Berger”, indicates Bagoré Bathily.
+La Laiterie du Berger is an example of the power of entrepreneurship in Africa.
+The social enterprise was created in 2006 by Bagoré Bathily and a group of active shareholders, with the goal of promoting local dairy production.
+"90% of the milk consumed in Senegal is imported in powder form, while 30% of the population traditionally lives from livestock farming and can produce milk.
+This observation led to the creation of Laiterie du Berger," Bagoré Bathily tells us.

 An unprecedented change of scale for the company

-A new stage will begin for La Laiterie du Berger and Kossam.
-Conquered by the social enterprise model of the Laiterie du Berger, The Mastercard Foundation has just allocated a grant of 5 million USD for the period 2019-2022 in Kossam.
-The objective of this grant is to allow Kossam and La Laiterie du Berger to create 5,000 direct or indirect jobs in the area.
-The amount allocated will be used in particular to increase the collection of milk to 4000 T and to valorize the restructuring of the collection system.
-This financial support particularly targets women, who are traditionally responsible for the production activity and milk collection in Senegal.
+A new phase is about to begin for Laiterie du Berger and Kossam.
+Won over by Laiterie du Berger's social enterprise model, the Mastercard Foundation has just allocated a USD 5 million grant to Kossam for the period 2019-2022.
+The objective of this grant is to enable Kossam and Laiterie du Berger to create 5,000 direct or indirect jobs in the area.
+The allocated amount will be used, in particular, to increase milk collection to 4,000 tons and to promote the restructuring of the collection system.
+This financial support is particularly targeted at women, who are traditionally responsible for milk production and collection in Senegal.

-This new project is titled MéLiTeJi, the letters (M, L, T, J), symbolically representing in Wolof milk (Meew), employment (Ligueey), success (Tekki) and women (Djiguen).
-This funding reinforces the company’s objectives of developing livestock in a sustainable, responsible and social way and to build a sustainable Senegalese dairy sector, established on the basis of a modern economy and generating employment.
+This new project is called MéLiTeJi, the letters (M, L, T, J), which symbolically represent in Wolof milk (Meew), employment (Ligueey), success (Tekki) and women (Djiguen).
+This funding reinforces the company's objectives of developing livestock farming in a sustainable, responsible and social perspective and of building a sustainable Senegalese dairy sector, established on the basis of a modern and job-generating economy.

-This grant is already a great success in itself, demonstrating the strength of this social enterprise model and the confidence in its potential to structure the sector and create jobs
+This grant is in itself a tremendous success that demonstrates the strength of this social enterprise model and the confidence in its potential for structuring the sector and creating jobs.

-More information on La Laiterie du Berger here
+More information about La Laiterie du Berger here

-Solidarity Bankers: a new mission in Bosnia and Herzegovina
+Solidarity Bankers: a new mission to be filled in Bosnia-Herzegovina

 ©Philippe Lissac

-Launched by the Grameen Crédit Agricole Foundation and Crédit Agricole S.A, Solidarity Bankers is a skills volunteering programme open to Group employees for microfinance institutions or impact businesses.
-The objective of this programme is twofold: it is a way of acknowledging the skills acquired by Crédit Agricole group employees and provides additional support to microfinance institutions and partner companies of the Foundation.
-Thanks to this scheme, the Crédit Agricole group reiterates its commitment to support employees’ solidarity initiatives.
+Launched by the Grameen Crédit Agricole Foundation and Crédit Agricole SA, Solidarity Bankers is a skills volunteer program open to Group employees that supports microfinance institutions and impactful businesses.
+The program has a twofold objective: to enhance the skills of Crédit Agricole Group employees and to provide additional support to the Foundation's partner microfinance institutions and businesses.
+Through this program, the Crédit Agricole Group reaffirms its commitment to supporting employee solidarity initiatives.

 What are Solidarity Bankers?

-International volunteer assignment are available to employees on behalf of microfinance institutions or social companies, partners of the Grameen Crédit Agricole Foundation.
+Volunteer missions abroad are offered to employees on behalf of microfinance institutions or social enterprises, partners of the Grameen Crédit Agricole Foundation.

-The missions are carried out within the framework of philanthropy or volunteer work.
-Crédit Agricole S.A. covers airline ticket and insurance.
-The beneficiary institution pays any internal transport costs, catering and accommodation expenses.
+The missions are carried out through sponsorship or skills-based volunteering.
+Airfare and insurance are covered by Crédit Agricole SA.
+Any internal transportation costs, catering, and accommodation expenses are paid by the beneficiary organization.
 The Grameen Crédit Agricole Foundation will prepare and coordinate the mission.

-Since the programme was launched in 2018, thirteen missions have been carried out, both in volunteering and in skills sponsorship.
+Since the launch of the program in 2018, thirteen missions have been carried out, both in sponsorship and skills-based volunteering.

-A mission in the IT sector is available in favour of Partner Microcredit Foundation, in Bosnia and Herzegovina, from mid-March to mid-May 2020.
+A mission in the IT sector is available for Partner Microcredit Foundation, in Bosnia and Herzegovina, from mid-March to mid-May 2020.

-Partner Microcredit Foundation is a non-profit microcredit organisation located in Bosnia and Herzegovina.
-Founded by Mercy Corps in 1997 in the form of an NGO, it became a microcredit foundation in 2000.
-It offers financial services to economically active populations who have difficult or no access to funding sources for the development of their activity, and improvement of their living conditions.
-The institution provides loans as part of an individual technical and microcredit support methodology mainly to microentrepreneurs promotes the participation of women in the business world and provides easier access to financial services in rural areas.
+Partner Microcredit Foundation is a non-profit microcredit organization located in Bosnia and Herzegovina.
+Founded by Mercy Corps in 1997 as an NGO, it became a microcredit foundation in 2000.
+It provides financial services to economically active populations who have limited or no access to financing sources to develop their businesses and improve their living conditions.
+The institution provides loans through a methodology of individual technical support and microcredit, primarily to micro-entrepreneurs, promotes the participation of women in the business world, and provides easier access to financial services in rural areas.

 Mission objectives:

-• Assessment of the existing IT infrastructure, the organisational structure and the applications used.
+• Assessment of existing IT infrastructure, organizational structure and applications used.

 • Development of guidelines for the future development of IT infrastructure and applications.

-• Recommendations for a 3 to 5 year IT investment plan and specific recommendations for 2020.
+• Recommendations for a 3-5 year IT investment plan and specific recommendations for 2020.

 Contact